Yeehawboizzz/IDFED-Assignment-1-Ong-Yee-Hen/README.md

 Promo Code:
 Integrates the use of promo codes, allowing users to redeem a free class.
 Discounts the class price from $15 to $0 when a valid promo code from the Membership Signup is applied, providing an incentive for users to engage with the membership program.

+**OurSpace.html**

+Hover For Information:
+The use of hovering for information saved spaces and display a cleaner interface.
+Hovering user's mouse over the pictures of the instructors allow them to find out about the instructor's name and genre.
+For mobile view, users can simply tap on the pictures for the information.

 # TECHNOLOGIES USED
 This website was constructed with the use of HTML, CSS and JavaScript.
 No library or framework was used in JavaScript.

 # TESTING
 There are four main interactable functions in this website.
 A calendar to choose different dance classes (DanceClasses.html), a membership signup form (DanceClasses.html), a purchase class form (Booking.html), and the instructor information (OurSpace.html).
+The functions remain the same for both desktop and mobile view.

+**Desktop View**
 1) Calendar:
 Go to the "Dance Class" page through the navigation bar / footer / box in Homepage.
 Input the desired date, a calendar will pop up for convenience when choosing.